 As educators, advocates, spouses, friends, and providers, our use of language can deeply affect the self-view of people living with diabetes every day.

-Intentional communication is a powerful tool that can uncover trauma, identify barriers and move both the provider and person with diabetes toward a greater understanding of the issues involved.
+Intentional communication is a powerful tool that can uncover trauma, identify barriers, and move both the provider and person with diabetes toward a greater understanding of the issues involved.

-The language used in the health care setting is immensely important in determining trust, mutual respect and meaningful long term relationships.
+The language used in the health care setting is immensely important in determining trust, mutual respect, and meaningful long-term relationships.

 Topics covered include:

-The use of DES products does not guarantee the successful passage of the CDCES exam.
-CBDCE does not endorse any preparatory or review materials for the CDCES exam, except for those published by CBDCE.
+The use of DES products does not guarantee the successful passage of the diabetes certification exams.
+CBDCE & ADCES does not endorse any preparatory or review materials for the certification exams, except for those published by CBDCE & ADCES.